gaehlerm/SoftwareEngineering/README.md

 You should rethink using a 3rd party library if it has only few developers.
 If there is a reasonable alternative, you’d maybe better refrain from it.
 On the other hand, this code could be absolutely essential for your own software, then it would be a good idea to join the project and become a developer as well.
 In fact, pretty much all major software companies support the software projects they are relying on.
 Some projects got that much additional man power that they run out of work to do.
 And even the unthinkable happened: Microsoft became one of the biggest contributors to the Linux kernel!

 Part 7: Existing code

 # 33. Working with Existing Projects

+// This text here still needs some improvements

 "Work on the assumption that code is a 'best guess'.
 It is probably wrong." - Dave Farley [https://youtu.be/gLYYXKL-Jug?t=760]

 Up to this point everything was great.
 We had no restrictions what so ever.
 We assumed we worked on a so called green field project.
 I could tell you whatever I wanted.
 There were no restrictions due to the existing code base.
-"One beer please.
-Before I am forced to tell you how to wiggle around in an existing project."
+Now, however, we will start dealing with existing code bases.
+We'll learn how to deal with legacy code.

 Yes, working on existing projects can be hard.
 Sometimes the developers made some very obvious mistakes.
 But at the same time, it is really hard to keep everything in shape.
 In every software development there will be this point where you ask yourself: "Gosh, how did I screw up this code so badly?"
-Even if you follow all the advice this book gives.
-It will happen to everyone.
+Even if you follow all the advice this book gives things will deteriorate.
+It happens to the best of us.
 So, if you start with your first job and the code looks nothing like what I explained so far, don’t be disappointed.
 Don’t be too harsh with your coworkers and your boss.
 Yes, it is not really motivating to work with bad code.
 But there is still a lot you can learn.
-And unless some extremely fundamental flaws were made it is very well possible to make improvements.
+Unless some extremely fundamental flaws were made it is very well possible to make improvements.

 You might be motivated to suggest a complete rewrite of the code.
 You may do that, though I do not recommend it.
 A complete rewrite is hardly ever an option.
 It takes years, costs millions and very often the final code is not that much better.
 Generally, it is better to improve the existing code.
 You spot something you want to improve.
 You write tests and start refactoring.
 This may seem tedious to you but you always have to consider that the code was written by many programmers over many years.
 It’s worth millions.
 You are not going to fix it in a few months.

 There are some different stages of how bad the code can be.
 I’m trying to give you a short overview.

-## No Interfaces
+## No useful Interfaces

-This is probably the worst case.
-Without interfaces it is impossible to write tests.
-Without tests it is impossible to refactor and add interfaces.
-It’s really bad, but it’s not a lost cause.
+Any code always at least two interfaces: the input and the output.
+But if one or both of them are a GUI, it becomes nearly impossible to write functional tests for the software under test.
+Furthermore you can't write unit tests if there are no internal interfaces.
+Without tests, it is impossible to refactor and add interfaces.
+It is really bad, but it’s not a lost cause.
 You can still try to refactor slowly.
 Though it will be painful and you constantly have to look out for bugs.
-A sales person will have to check your work frequently.
+A sales person will have to check your work constantly to see that you didn't introduce any bugs.
 The whole refactoring will probably take years.
 Maybe a complete rewrite is indeed the better option.
 I hope you never end in this kind of position.

 ## No Tests

 Code without tests is one thing.
-One can still write them later on, even though it takes much more efforts.
+One can still write them later on, even though it takes much more efforts than doing it right away.
 The real issue is probably the low quality of the code.
-It has some interfaces but the classes are way too big and the objects are hard to create.
+It has some interfaces but the classes are way too big and the objects are hard to instantiate.
 This is one of the few cases where you are officially allowed to cheat.
 You may make private methods public in order to test them.
 Once the refactoring is done, you should make it private again.
 In a year or two.
 Once you have some test coverage, you can break the classes into smaller ones.

 If you work on an existing project, there might be no or only an insufficient number of tests.
 This is a serious issue.
 Not only from a technical point of view, but also a political one.
 Due to the bad test coverage, one might introduce bugs when refactoring.
 And the last person to touch the code is becoming responsible for it because who else is supposed to know how it works?
 So it becomes yours to support.
-However, this is not what you wanted.
+However, this is not what you intended.
 You only wanted to improve it, not own it.
 Ultimately, people are afraid of refactoring the code because they’ll become responsible for it and not so much, because it would be hard.
 Therefore, the developers stop refactoring and the code decays even faster than it did before.

+One trick to avoid this political issue is onion layer code.
+Instead of fixing a piece of code, you just write a wrapper around it and fix all the issues inside the wrapper.
+Like this you avoid owning the code, yet you are still able to fix bugs, etc. However, this comes at a cost of having all these fairly useless wrapper layers around your code, where you could have fixed the code properly instead.
+Don't let politics get in the way of good code.

-## Extremely long functions
+## Extremely long functions and classes

 Let’s be honest.
 A function, or even worse a method, of about a thousand lines is an absolute nightmare.
 No one will ever understand it with all its corner cases.
+There are so many variables around that no one is able to comprehend the state your code is in.
 It is absolutely impossible.
-No one is ever going to touch it.
+No one is ever going to touch such a function.
 You might be able to make some small changes, but you are not fixing it fundamentally.
 The only way to really change it is a complete rewrite.
 The hardest part about it is getting the specification what the function actually did so far.
 If bugs are absolutely not allowed, you’d better just leave the function as is.

+## Seams

 # 34. Refactoring Fundamentals